Nursing at UEA

 Remember: what is important is what you learn about yourself and about other people, and what you learn about how effective care is delivered and received.
 How you learn these things is only a small part of the story; it is how you communicate what you learnt that matters.

-During the course, no less than 50% of your time will be spent on practice placement.
-This might be in a variety of settings that include hospitals, community services, general practice, social services and voluntary or private organisations.
-Placement allocation occurs throughout the counties of Norfolk, Suffolk, Essex and Cambridgeshire.
+Placement allocation primarily takes place across a variety of settings, which may include hospitals, community services, general practice, social services, and voluntary or private organisations.
+These placements are located throughout the counties of Norfolk, Suffolk, Essex, and Cambridgeshire.

 As this course includes patient facing placements in health or social care settings, and these are a mandatory component of the course, you will need to comply with the placement vaccination policy.
 Failure to meet the placement vaccination policy may prevent you from joining the course or may lead to your withdrawal from the course in the future.
 Future employment may also be subject to this condition.